rajnishspandey/AI-Agents/README.md

 and see the magic

-***Note : - *** Groq id in the code can change over the time but no worries you can find it on groq portal anytime and use accordingly inside devconsole>models
+***Note : -*** Groq id in the code can change over the time but no worries you can find it on groq portal anytime inside devconsole>models and use accordingly.

 references
 https://www.phidata.com/